-Total members' equity was \$465.4 million, \$422.4 million, and \$387.9 million at December 31, 2023, 2022, and 2021, respectively.
-Total members' equity increased \$43.0 million from December 31, 2022, primarily due to net income for the year and the cumulative effect of the change in accounting principle, partially offset by patronage distribution accruals.
-The cumulative effect change of accounting principle was a result of the adoption of CECL effective January 1, 2023.
-Refer to Note 2 for additional information regarding the CECL adoption.
+Total members' equity was \$503.7 million, \$465.4 million, and \$422.4 million at December 31, 2024, 2023, and 2022, respectively.
+Total members' equity increased \$38.3 million from December 31, 2023, primarily due to net income for the year, partially offset by patronage distribution accruals.

 The FCA Regulations require us to maintain minimums for our common equity tier 1, tier 1 capital, total capital, and permanent capital risk-based capital ratios.
 In addition, the FCA requires us to maintain minimums for our non-risk-adjusted ratios of tier 1 leverage and unallocated retained earnings and equivalents leverage.
-Effective January 1, 2022, the FCA Regulations slightly modified the calculation of the unallocated retained earnings and equivalents leverage ratio to include certain additional deductions.
-The modification did not have a material impact on this ratio.